DegenDev99/Zk_Ghost_Swap/WHITEPAPER.md

 **Mixers/Tumblers:** Pool user funds together, then redistribute to break transaction trails.
 This involves custodial control and trusted third parties.

-**ZK NinjaSwap:** Non-custodial cross-chain exchange.
+**Zk Ghost Swap:** Non-custodial cross-chain exchange.
 We never hold your funds.
 Privacy comes from unlinkability between chains, not from mixing pools.

-### Can ZK NinjaSwap freeze my transaction?
+### Can Zk Ghost Swap freeze my transaction?

 **No.** We have zero ability to freeze, reverse, or block transactions.
 Once you send funds to the payin address, the decentralized exchange protocol executes automatically.
 We are merely a routing interface—we don't control the assets.